Exponential moments of affine processes: Definitions and main results

-for all $t \in [0,T]$.
-Then we call $(\phi,\psi)$ a solution (up to time $T$ and with starting point $u$) of the complex Riccati system associated to $X$. \end{defn} \begin{rem} Let us compare the complex Riccati system to the extended Riccati system \eqref{Eq:Eric1}--\eqref{Eq:Eric2}.
-We observe that if $u \in S(\cY^\circ)$ is real valued, i.e. has $\Re u = y$ and $\Im u = 0$, then any solution $(\phi,\psi)$ up to time $T$ of the complex Riccati system is also a solution of the extended Riccati system, i.e. setting $p(t,y) = \phi(t,u)$ and $q(t,y) = \psi(t,u)$ for all $t \in [0,T]$ defines a solution $(p,q)$ of the extended Riccati system.
+for all $t \in[0,T]$.
+Then we call $(\phi,\psi)$ a solution (up to time $T$ and with starting point $u$) of the complex Riccati system associated to $X$. \end{defn}

+\begin{rem} Let us compare the complex Riccati system to the extended Riccati system \eqref{Eq:Eric1}--\eqref{Eq:Eric2}.
+We observe that if $u \in S(\cY^\circ)$ is real valued, that is, has $\Re u = y$ and $\Im u = 0$, then any solution $(\phi,\psi)$ up to time $T$ of the complex Riccati system is also a solution of the extended Riccati system; that is, setting $p(t,y) = \phi(t,u)$ and $q(t,y) = \psi(t,u)$ for all $t \in[0,T]$ defines a solution $(p,q)$ of the extended Riccati system.
 The reverse is not necessarily true.
 Furthermore we point out that for a given starting value $u$ any solution $(\phi,\psi)$ of the complex Riccati system is automatically the unique solution.
-This is in contrast to the extended Riccati system, where solutions starting at the boundary may be non-unique.
-This difference is just a consequence of the fact that solutions of the complex Riccati system are restricted to stay in the open domain $S(\cY^\circ)$, on which $F$ and $R$ are locally Lipschitz. \end{rem} \begin{ass} Let $X$ be an affine process with state space $D$ and assume that either \begin{enumerate}[(i)] \item $D = \Rplus^m \times \RR^n$, or \item $D = S_d^+$ and there exists some $x\in S_d^{++}$ such that $a(x)$ either vanishes, or it is non-degenerate. \end{enumerate} \end{ass} \begin{rem} Note that in the notation of \eqref{Eq:characteristics_affine} $a(x)$ is given as a symmetric $\frac{d(d+1)}{2}\times \frac{d(d+1)}{2} $ matrix.
-Of course we can also interpret it as quadratic form on $S_d^+$, which is more natural and, in particular, a coordinate free notion.
-A simple characterization of \eqref{assumption matrix} in terms of the admissible parameter set is given in Remark \ref{rem assumption matrix}. \end{rem} The analogue of Theorem~\ref{thm:main_results} for complex moments reads as follows. \begin{thm}[Complex Moments of Affine Processes] Let $X$ be an affine process that satisfies Assumption~\ref{Ass:complex}.
-Let $T \ge 0$, $u \in S(\cY^\circ)$ and suppose that the extended Riccati system \eqref{Eq:Eric1}--\eqref{Eq:Eric2} has a solution $(p,q)$ with initial value $\Re u$ up to time $T$ such that $q(t,\Re u) \in \cY^\circ$ for all $t \in [0,T]$.
-Then also the complex Riccati system \eqref{Eq:Cric} has a solution $(\phi,\psi)$ with initial value $u$ up to time $T$, $\Ex{x}{\left|e^{\scal{u}{X_t}}\right|} < \infty$ and
+This is in contrast to the extended Riccati system, where solutions starting at the boundary may be nonunique.
+This difference is just a consequence of the fact that solutions of the complex Riccati system are restricted to stay in the open domain $S(\cY^\circ)$, on which $F$ and $R$ are locally Lipschitz. \end{rem}